 - John Haupert, President and CEO, Grady Health System

-- Be a current nursing student in the School of Nursing and enrolled in NURS 3162
+- Be a current BSN student enrolled in NURS 3162 in fall 2023

-- Commit to attend the Grady Residency Program and work for Grady Hospital after graduation for two years
+- Commit to attend the Grady Residency Program and work for Grady Healthcare System after graduation for two years

 140 Decatur St.